maxdc15/intro-ros2/README.md

 # intro-ros2
-Repository with introductive files for ROS2
+Repository with introductive files for ROS2 Humble